 And his empiricist gloss on holism is evidenced both by what he does not say and by what he does say.
 He does not talk about the interface of our body of knowledge with abstract features of the world.
 Instead, he claims that our only cognitive access to the world is sensory, thus limiting it to facets of the world that are open to sensory perception.
-This focus on empiricism is also present in Quine's introduction of holism (the holism of interconnectedness) in his (1951) paper:
+This focus on empiricism is also present in Quine's introduction of holism (the holism of interconnectedness) in his (1980b) paper:

-- (29) "The totality of our so-called knowledge or belief, from the most casual matters of geography and history to the profoundest laws of atomic physics or even of pure mathematics and logic, is a man-made fabric which impinges on experience only along the edges.
-Or, to change the figure, total science is like a field of force whose boundary conditions are experience."
-(Quine 1951, 42, my emphasis) - (30) "As an empiricist I ... think of the conceptual scheme of science as a tool, ultimately, for predicting future experience in the light of past experience."
-(Quine 1951, 44, my emphasis)
+- (29) 'The totality of our so-called knowledge or belief, from the most casual matters of geography and history to the profoundest laws of atomic physics or even of pure mathematics and logic, is a man-made fabric which impinges on experience only along the edges.
+Or, to change the figure, total science is like a field of force whose boundary conditions are experience' (Quine 1980b: 42, my italics). - (30) 'As an empiricist I ... think of the conceptual scheme of science as a tool, ultimately, for predicting future experience in the light of past experience' (Quine 1980b: 44, my italics).